magidel/programmable-thermostat-from-telegram/README.md

 # Programmable thermostat from Telegram

 ## Versione 3.0
-In this third version I added input_text to view the activated mode (AUTO, MANUAL, AWAY) and I fixed the lovelace UI:
+In this third version I added:
+- input_text to view the activated mode (AUTO, MANUAL, AWAY)
+- Boost mode, increase HighTarget in AUTO mode by +0.5°C from 19.00 to 08.00 everyday (temperature increase for my wife ;) )
+- I fixed the lovelace UI:
 ![Lovelace](https://i.imgur.com/uB6txID.jpg)

 In the lovelace UI one mode excludes the other with relative notification on telegram: